-16.8G.1.1 record the information specified in clause 16.8G.2 relating to overseas visitors, where that information has been provided to it by
+- 16.8G.1.1 record the information specified in clause 16.8G.2 relating to overseas visitors, where that information has been provided to it by a newly registered patient on a form supplied to the Contractor by NHS England for this purpose; and - 16.8G.1.2 where applicable in the case of a patient, record the fact that the patient is the holder of a document:

-72 The Health and Social Care Information Centre (known as NHS Digital) is a body corporate established under section 252(1) of the Health and Social Care Act 2012 (c.7).
+73 The Health and Social Care Information Centre (known as NHS Digital) is a body corporate established under section 252(1) of the Health and Social Care Act 2012 (c.7).

-73 The National Workforce Reporting System is the approved web tool made available by the Health and Social Care Information Centre to contractors for the purposes of submitting data online.
-Further information regarding the collection and recording of data by contractors for the purposes of the NHS Digital Workforce Survey is available at: http://bit.ly/NWRS_Webpage, or may be o btained by post from NHS Digital, 1 Trevelyan Square, Boar Lane, Leeds, West Yorkshire LS1 6AE.
+74 The National Workforce Reporting System is the approved web tool made available by the Health and Social Care Information Centre to contractors for the purposes of submitting data online.
+Further information regarding the collection and recording of data by contractors for the purposes of the NHS Digital Workforce Survey is available at: http://bit.ly/NWRS_Webpage, or may be obtained by post from NHS Digital, 1 Trevelyan Square, Boar Lane, Leeds, West Yorkshire LS1 6AE.